kyma-project/telemetry-manager/docs/user/integration/jaeger/README.md

 ## Prerequisites

-- Kyma version 2.10 or higher as the target deployment environment
+- A Kubernetes cluster with Kyma version 2.10 or higher
 - The [Telemetry module](../../README.md) is [installed](https://kyma-project.io/#/02-get-started/08-install-uninstall-upgrade-kyma-module?id=install-uninstall-and-upgrade-kyma-with-a-module)
 - kubectl version 1.22.x or higher
 - Helm 3.x